Languages in the curricula in England, Scotland and Wales

 - Social studies

 The curriculum areas are the organisers for ensuring that learning takes place across a broad range of contexts, and offer a way of grouping experiences and outcomes under recognisable headings.
-For more information on the curriculum areas click here.

 For more information on language learning at S1-S3 in the Scottish curriculum visit the SCILT website.